darthur2/darthur2.github.io/_posts/2021-04-15-newbery-lda-2.md

 instead of 1-grams.
 After creating the bigrams, I remove “unimportant” bigrams.
 By this I mean I’m going to remove bigrams that don’t occur very often.
 I’m choosing to only select the top 700 or so bigrams.
-Finally, I fit an LDA with 6 topics again and select the top 10 bigrams for each topic.
+Finally, I performed LDA with 6 topics again and select the top 10 bigrams for each topic.

 ![](/images/lda2-unnamed-chunk-3-1.png)<!-- -->